ThomasMSmit/GetGameCodes/TESTING.md

 ### HTML ###

 All the HTML files were validated by using online code validator W3C HTML Validation Service.
 Errors were found about: img element missing alt, p element not allowed as child of h4 element, duplicate id, open elements.
+All mentioned errors have been resolved.
+There is an error regarding hr elements: 'Error: The color attribute on the hr element is obsolete.
+Use CSS instead.' but I am not able to get the hr element to take the color that I want using CSS.

 ### CSS ###

+All the CSS files were validated by using an online code validator W3C CSS Validation Service.
+There were 2 errors and several warnings found.
+Errors found are 'Value Error : right only 0 can be a unit.
+You must put a unit after your number : 0.1' 'Property backdrop-filter doesn't exist : blur(10px)' Also, there are warnings about -WebKit- as validator is catching it as 'an unknown vendor extension'.

 ### JavaScript ###

+All the JavaScript files were validated by using an online code validator JSHint.com.
+A missing semicolon was added to resolve an error. jshint esversion: 6 was added at the top of the Javascript files to resolve 2 errors.
+2 warnings about undefined variables can be ignored.
+Own code is syntactically valid.

 ### Python ###

+All Python files were validated by using an online code validator Pep8.
+File changes were made to make the code PEP8 compliant where possible.

 ## Debug = True ##